DevHunterYZ/FaceRecognition/README.md

 # FaceRecognition
-Face recognition and classification with OpenCV
+Face recognition and imageclassification with OpenCV